"What

 What does the Bible teach about faithfulness?

-"Drink from your own well, my son be faithful and true
+"Drink from your own well, my son be faithful and true to

-closely watching you, and he weighs carefully everything you do."
-(Prov.
-5:15-21,
+watching you, and he weighs carefully everything you do" (Prov.
+5:15-21; also 27:8;

-Living by the Bibles sexual standards
+Living by the Bibles sexual standards today may seem

-today may seem out-of-date, but can pay surprising dividends.
+out-of-date, but it can pay remarkable dividends.

 After my divorce, I moved from San Diegos suburbs to the Pacific